-San Francisco Bay Area Rapid Transit District Attn: Sue Shaffer Principal Right of Way Officer 300 Lakeside Drive, 22nd Floor Oakland, CA. 94612 sshaffe@bart.gov (510) 464-6936
+San Francisco Bay Area Rapid Transit District Attn: Joseph Basuino Principal Right of Way OfficerReal Estate and Property Development Department 300 Lakeside Drive, 22nd Floor Oakland, CA. 94612 jbasuin@bart.gov (510) 464-6852

 Upon submittal of a statement of qualifications, BART requires each respondent to submit a deposit check of Twenty-Five Thousand Dollars (\$25,000) payable to "San Francisco Bay Area Rapid Transit District", to secure the team's position as an eligible respondent.
 The deposit check will be securely retained by the Real Estate and Property Development Department, and the check of the Selected Developer, if any, will be deposited while the other checks will be voided and returned.
 If the Selected Developer decides to forego the opportunity to develop, the deposit will be retained by BART and BART may discuss an Exclusive Negotiating Agreement with the second ranked team.
 If BART decides to forego the opportunity to develop prior to execution of the Exclusive Negotiating Agreement, the deposit will be returned to the Selected Developer.
 Otherwise the deposit will be put towards the \$100,000 Exclusive Negotiating Agreement fee upon execution of that document.